-Photo Gallery of Weight Loss Tips Menopause What It Takes
+Weight Loss Tips Menopause What it Takes Photo Gallery

 Some who learn about adaptation principles wonder how I can trust overweight people without putting limits on food.
 Won’t they just eat and eat, they wonder.
 And they are wondering about themselves too.
 It is hard for most dieters to accept that they have built-in controls for food intake, and that they have the ability to gradually manage their eating downward towards weight loss.
 So at first, they are actually intimidated by the lack of restrictions.
 Some are afraid of the freedom, and anxious that they will never be able to learn to eat less food in a sane and safe way.